Donate

 StreamWatch Schools

 Water monitoring and research form the foundation of The Watershed Institutes efforts to protect streams and rivers in central New Jersey.
-We recently launched a new Watershed program we call StreamWatch Schools, a water quality monitoring program led by children.
-The program enables students of all ages to contribute water quality data to a central online platform and to download data from other schools and water monitors.
+We launched StreamWatch Schools to engage K-12 students in water quality monitoring from the field to the classroom, including:

-The StreamWatch Schools program engages elementary, middle, and high school students in water quality monitoring, data collection, and data analysis with the support of Watershed Institute Educators.
-Depending on your class’s specific needs, Watershed Educators provide in-class and/or streamside instruction to assist with data collection.
+And all with the support of Watershed Institute Educators!
+Depending on your class’s specific needs, our StreamWatch Schools staff are available to provide in-class and/or streamside instruction for class groups, or “train-the-trainer” style lessons for teachers.
 Our aim is to create an accessible program that is flexible and customizable based on your interests and needs.
-The StreamWatch Schools Program features access to lesson plans aligned to Next Generation Science Standards, with detailed fieldwork procedures, community discussion boards, and a new, custom-built web-based platform for inputting, viewing, analyzing, and sharing water quality data.
+Our lesson plans are aligned to Next Generation Science Standards, with detailed fieldwork procedures, community discussion boards, and a new, custom-built web-based platform for inputting, viewing, analyzing, and sharing water quality data.

-Take the first step by filling out the form below.
-We will reach out to you to customize your program get you signed up on our StreamWatch Schools Data Portal.
+Complete the form below to receive more information about deploying StreamWatch Schools in your classroom.
+Our science educators will reach out to you to customize your program and get you signed up on the digital StreamWatch Schools Data Portal.

 StreamWatch Schools Teacher Academy